John Latham (ornithologist): Contribution to ornithology

-A General Synopsis of Birds (1781–1785) was Latham's first ornithological work and contained 106 illustrations by the author.
+A General Synopsis of Birds (1781–1785) was Latham's first ornithological work and contained 106 illustrations provided by the author.
 It described many new species that Latham had discovered in various museums and collections.
 In that work, as with Georges-Louis Leclerc, Comte de Buffon, he did not attach importance to the names of the species that he described.
 Later, Latham realised that only the use of the Linnean binomial system would give him the honour of originating a species' scientific name.
 Thus he published Index Ornithologicus in 1790, in which he specified a binomial name for all the species he had previously described.

 However, it was too late, because Johann Friedrich Gmelin had already published his own version of Linnaeus' Systema Naturæ, in which he had given a scientific name to Latham's species.
 Taking into account the rules of nomenclature, Gmelin's work has priority.
 Nevertheless, there are around eighty bird species for which Latham's 1790 publication is cited as the authority.
 They include the emu, the black swan, the hyacinth macaw, the sulphur-crested cockatoo, and the noisy friarbird.

 He had a supplement to Index Ornithologicus, containing additional scientific names, published as Supplementum Indicis Ornithologici in 1801.
 It is the authority for around seventy species of birds, almost all of which occur only in Australasia.
 They include the Pacific gull, the barking owl, the noisy miner, the Australian magpie and the magpie-lark.
 Publication dates are important for establishing priority in naming species, and there was speculation from the 1990s that Supplementum Indicis Ornithologici had not been available until 1802, but further research showed that the 1801 publication date is probably correct, and so it is accepted as such by naming authorities.

 Working from drawings, Latham appears to have had difficulty in distinguishing the different species, and he described some more than once under different names.
 In the case of the Australian noisy miner, he did that four times in Supplementum Indicis Ornithologici: as the chattering bee-eater (Merops garrulus), the black-headed grakle (Gracula melanocephala), the hooded bee-eater (Merops cucullatus), and the white-fronted bee-eater (Merops albifrons).
 This has caused some confusion in the ornithological literature as to the correct scientific name.

 Beginning in 1821, when Latham was in his eighties, he published an expanded version of his earlier work in eleven volumes, with the title A General History of Birds.
 The ornithologist Alfred Newton later wrote in Encyclopædia Britannica that: "his defects as a compiler, which had been manifest before, rather increased with age, and the consequences were not happy."

 Latham maintained a regular correspondence with Thomas Pennant, Joseph Banks, Ashton Lever and others.
 He was elected to the Royal Society in 1775, and also took part in the creation of the Linnean Society.
 In 1812, he was elected a foreign member of the Royal Swedish Academy of Sciences.